History of the United Kingdom during the First World War: Economy

 On the whole the British successfully managed the economics of the war.
 There had been no prewar plan for mobilization of economic resources.
 Controls were imposed slowly, as one urgent need followed another.
 With the City of London the world's financial capital, it was possible to handle finances smoothly; in all Britain spent 4 million pounds everyday on the war effort.

 The economy (in terms of GDP) grew about 14% from 1914 to 1918 despite the absence of so many men in the services; by contrast the German economy shrank 27%.
 The War saw a decline of civilian consumption, with a major reallocation to munitions.
 The government share of GDP soared from 8% in 1913 to 38% in 1918 (compared to 50% in 1943).
 The war forced Britain to use up its financial reserves and borrow large sums from private and government creditors in the United States.
 Shipments of American raw materials and food allowed Britain to feed itself and its army while maintaining productivity.
-The financing was generally successful, as the city's strong financial position minimized the damaging effects of inflation, as opposed to much worse conditions in Germany.
+The financing was generally successful, as London's strong financial position minimized the damaging effects of inflation, as opposed to much worse conditions in Germany.
 Overall consumer consumption declined 18% from 1914 to 1919.
 Women were available and many entered munitions factories and took other home front jobs vacated by men.

 Scotland specialized in providing manpower, ships, machinery, food (particularly fish) and money.
 Its shipbuilding industry expanding by a third.